teruyukimorimura/pdti/README.md

     wget http://download.nextag.com/apache//directory/studio/dist/2.0.0.v20130628/ApacheDirectoryStudio-linux-x86_64-2.0.0.v20130628.tar.gz
     tar zxvf ApacheDirectoryStudio-linux-x86_64-2.0.0.v20130628.tar.gz

-After this file is decompressed with tar then you can start the executable
+After this file is decompressed with tar then you can start the executable like so.

     ./ApacheDirectoryStudio-linux-x86_64-2.0.0.v20130628/ApacheDirectoryStudio &